Created on

 config system interface edit <port> set lldp-reception enable set lldp-transmission enable end

-For more info, refer to entry #1061121 on the following page: FortiOS 7.6.1 Release Notes (Changes in default behavior)
+For more info, refer to entry #1061121 on the following page: FortiOS 7.6.1 Release Notes (Changes in default behavior).

-In case the above commands are already in place but still unable to bring up the FortiSwitch online, try to enable device-identification under the FortiLink interface.
+In case the above commands are already in place but still unable to bring up the FortiSwitch online, try to enable device identification under the FortiLink interface.

 config system interface edit <port> set device-identification enable end

-Related document: |
+Related documents: |

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.